SlimeyIceCream/SlimeyIceCream/README.md

 ### Hi there 👋

-Tran rights!
-I have a bunch of goofy repositories on my profile.<br>
+Tran rights!<br> I have a bunch of goofy repositories on my profile.<br>
 I know:
 - HTML
 - Rust(learning)